lqvir/uPSU/README.md

 ### AutoTest
 We have prapared an automated testing tool in the folder `\tools`.
-You could test whether uPSU protocol works successlfully.
+You could test whether APSU protocol works successlfully.